mindspore-ai/mindspore/model_zoo/official/nlp/tinybert/README.md

 `gd_config.py` and `td_config.py` contain parameters of BERT model and options for optimizer and lossscale.
 ### Options:
 ```
+batch_size                          batch size of input dataset: N, default is 16
 Parameters for lossscale:
     loss_scale_value                initial value of loss scale: N, default is 2^8
     scale_factor                    factor used to update loss scale: N, default is 2